The Seventh-day

 take place a thousand years later.”[1]

-What is death and is it
+What is death and is it an

 unconscious state?

-In death, we step
+In death,

-outside of our normal existence and enter
+we step outside of our normal existence and

-into God’s realm which is outside of
+enter into God’s realm which is outside of

 normal time and space.
 The immaterial part

-of us, our conscience (or soul), goes into the
+of us, our conscience (or soul), goes into

-not in a state of unconsciousness.
-Sleep is an altered state
+are not in a state of unconsciousness.
+Sleep

-of consciousness; it lacks full awareness
+is a unique state of consciousness; it lacks

-but the brain is still active.”
+full awareness but the brain is still

-[2] Time is not time in God’s
+Time is not time in God’s dimension.
+God

-His creation (2 Pet.
+(2 Pet.
 3:8).

-“Soul sleep”—the
+“Soul sleep”—the belief

-belief that the soul rests after death in an
+that the soul rests after death in an

 unconscious state, or ceases to exist, until